mantidproject/mantid/docs/source/algorithms/SaveGSSCW-v1.rst

 Output:

-.. testoutput:: ExSaveGSSSimple
+.. testoutput:: ExSaveGSSCWHB2A

     True

-.. testcleanup:: ExSaveGSSSimple
+.. testcleanup:: ExSaveGSSCWHB2A

     import os